emathian/NextFlowClassesINSA/ReadMe.md

 *What is [singularity](https://sylabs.io/guides/3.6/user-guide/)?* *Maybe to delete if we use conda.*

-## How to use the available ressources?
+## How to use the available resources?

 <span style='color:#0000b3'>**Question 1:**</span> Create a working directory and clone inside the github repository https://github.com/IARCbioinfo/data_test.git.
-A data test set is particulary useful to develop bioinformatics tools.
+A data test set is particularly useful to develop bioinformatics tools.
 Can you explain why?

 <span style='color:#0000b3'>**Question 2:**</span>  Browse the repository https://github.com/IARCbioinfo/RNAseq-nf and run the pipeline.
 ___

 **Hints:**
-- Nextflow allow executing of a pipeline directly from a GitHub repository.
+- Nextflow allows executing of a pipeline directly from a GitHub repository.
 - To run a pipeline you need to call the right computational environment.
 - What are the mandatory parameters?
 - What are the optional parameters that can be useful?